SamChou19815/website/packages/blog/blog/2020-01-07-my-decade-in-review.md

 lecture videos and brought a linear algebra book with me.
 During a week there, I was reading classic ML papers and watching Andrew Ng's videos to figure out _why the heck my classifier's training accuracy stuck at 40%_, while other students were playing board games at night.
-Against the wishes of anyone who wanted to convert me into a more “well-rounded” person, I was very proud of this openly nerdy act of defiance and even mentioned it in my graduation ceremony speech.
+Against the wishes of anyone who wanted to convert me into a more "well-rounded" person, I was very proud of this openly nerdy act of defiance and even mentioned it in my graduation ceremony speech.

 The week involved a lot of driving, and it was very uncomfortable to read the linear algebra book or